 Moving from window to window, doorway to doorway as Bambi spotted another shaft of light.
 I was testing a board to see if it would hold my weight when I stood on a nail.
 Seriously!
 It went straight through my boot and BETWEEN my toes.
-You wouldn’t read about.
+You wouldn’t read about it.
 It didn’t even nick the skin.
 Thank goodness!
 Tetanus shots are a total mood killer.
 All I could think the rest of the time was missed it by THIIIIIIS much!
 Phew.
 We posed at that window with feet carefully planted to avoid another accident.
 Behind the scenes drama, for sure!

 Background fail, Bambi said, HUGE background fail.
-Shaking her head muttering that she really liked those ones.
+Shaking her head, muttering that she really liked those ones.
 What a bummer.
-I laughed and said no way, I want that one for the blog.
+I laughed and said, no way, I want that one for the blog.
 The people on the blog looooove this kind of thing and always appreciate a good dick and balls story.
 Haha.
 No way, she said.
-I nodded and said, err, YES WAY!
+I nodded and said, err YES WAY!
 We wrapped up shortly after as clouds formed and covered the sky.

-Then as the sneak peeks came through it made me smile.
-As predicted they were beautiful images, with perfectly captured light and a real feel for the fun mood of the afternoon.
-Sure from looking at them you would never tell the whole story of what happened behind the scenes but they would always do that for us.
+Then as the sneak peeks came through, it made me smile.
+As predicted, they were beautiful images, with perfectly captured light and a real feel for the fun mood of the afternoon.
+Sure from looking at them, you would never tell the whole story of what happened behind the scenes, but they would always do that for us.
 A picture may be worth a thousand words, but everything is not always as it seems…

-Well, unless you count the one at the top, it absolutely does it’s best at being everything it seems and a little bit more!
+Well, unless you count the one at the top, it absolutely does its best at being everything it seems and a little bit more!
 Haha.
 And now for some of the other sneak peeks…